 If you’re reading this it’s not too late, I made it back safely from the mountains *Drake voice*.
-Before I share my poem on nature and latest excursion to the waterfalls, you know it is my ritual to update you on what’s been happening my psychedelic butterflies.
+Before I share my inspiring stories, you know it is my ritual to update you on what’s been happening my psychedelic butterflies.

 Most care about the ‘class’ that they were taught by white men and big houses next to smelly gutters, while I care about sunflowers and sustainable development…They judge people by what they do for a living while I find who you are for a living far more interesting….needless to say I miss my family and friends.
 On a brighter note, I’ve found the strength to channel all of this energy into my hustle. *Adjusts flower studded crown*

-Did I mention that my bank account balance reduce drastically?
+Did I mention that my bank account balance reduced drastically?
 It is further fueling my desire to blow this year.
-I cannot live the true bohemian life I desire without financial freedom so the hustle my fellow butterflies continues.
+I cannot live the true bohemian life I desire without financial freedom, so the hustle, my fellow butterflies continues.
 The naira is now 455 to the pound, so I’m not sure if I still want to make my way to financial freedom in naira….*Blank stare*

 Journey to the Waterfalls…

-Anyways, update over, and on to the more trivial matter at hand.
-My most recent adventure and the inspiration for my latest poem on nature was Erin Ijesha Waterfalls!
+Anyways, update over, and on to the more interesting matter at hand.
+The inspiring stories I have for you about my recent trip to Erin Ijesha Waterfalls!
 It’s pretty far away from Lagos as it’s located in Osun state which is about three or more hours away on a good day.
 I will not lie, I was slightly hesitant as I’ve never been this far out of Lagos by myself on public transport, but I just put on my bohemian cape and off I went.
 What’s the worst that could happen anyway?
 There’s no point in trying to kidnap me.
 Lord knows I ain’t got no money.

 It was already after 1:00 PM so I became worried because I was returning the same day and it was getting late.
 Should I turn back?
-Is it safe to be in some random and seclude town when it’s late?
+Is it safe to be in some random and secluded town when it’s late?
 I contemplated.
-I had come too far and sweat damn too much to turn back at that point.
+I then decided that I had come too far and sweat damn too much to turn back at that point.
 The journey had to go on fam.
-I couldn’t come back home without images, a story and nature poems.
+I couldn’t come back home without images and a few inspirational stories to tell.

 I paid a N500 gate fee and then I saw stairs and almost fainted.
 I looked around for a lift.
 Wasn’t no lift bro.
 I was extremely hot at that point and needed to get into the water.
 Up I went, panting, dying one step at a time, wondering who invented the punishment called climbing and exercise.

 Suddenly, there was another creep, similar to the one in Agodi Gardens (another destination in my volume of inspiring stories) ran up behind me.
-I ignored him, until he convinced me that I needed a tour guide.
+I ignored him until he convinced me that I needed a tour guide.
 His name was Tunde.
 I agreed.
 Just in case I fainted, I needed someone to let everyone know I died on the line.
 He said the best part of the waterfalls was on level two, so I got to climbing.

-Apparently there are no mountains in Nigeria.
+Apparently, there are no mountains in Nigeria.
 I was informed after I was bragging to a friend about this part of my adventure.
-Mid story, he rudely interrupted telling me that I clearly never went to school as there are no mountains in Nigeria.
+Mid-story, he rudely interrupted telling me that I clearly never went to school as there are no mountains in Nigeria.
 Fam, I don’t believe it, that thing I climbed was a mountain.
 And FYI never listen to naysayers because there ARE mountains in Nigeria!
 This may not have been one of them, but the ones that do exist are weathered-down so highlands such as The Jos Plateau, Northeastern Highlands, and Cameroon Highlands tend to be more recognized.

-Honey I climbed that mountain like Rocky Balboa (Did Rocky climb a mountain?
+Honey, I climbed that mountain like Rocky Balboa (Did Rocky climb a mountain?
 He sha ran up them stairs in the movie so that counts.)
 One!
 Two!
 Three!
 Four!
-Gbosa (Gbosa–word used by Nigerians to emphasise dramatic event, announcement, or plot twist)!
+Gbosa (Gbosa–word used by Nigerians to emphasize a dramatic event, announcement, or plot twist)!
 My ass almost fell and took Tunde down with me.
 But God.
 See my war scars below.

 As we continued to climb, Tunde told me a story about how the waterfalls came about.
-I hope you’re not expecting me to share any of the story with you, because honestly I can’t remember.
+I hope you’re not expecting me to share any of these inspiring stories with you because honestly, I can’t remember.
 He was telling me something in this video child.
-Alternatively, you can always read more about it via this vanguard article.
+Alternatively, you can always read more about the history of Erin Ijesha Waterfalls here.

 I finally got to the waterfalls and I was in heaven on earth.
 There are apparently 7 levels, and a waterfall at each level but I was only able to conquer two.
 Fat girl problems and time didn’t permit me to go up much further, but i’m sure that if i had, I would have more inspiring stories to share with you.

-There happened to be other people there as well.
-Many of the seemed to be students.
+There happened to be other people there as well and many of them seemed to be students.
 The water felt like the purest I’ve ever immersed myself in!
 Feeling the water gush on my skin was nothing short of revitalizing.

 Tunde was the real MVP as he helped me take all of these pictures.
 I hope to go back in a few months to conquer all 7 levels and so I have a few more inspiring stories to tell!
 There is supposedly a village at the top so that would be cool to see as well!

-As I tried to take in my entire experience on my way home, I could only put all of that glory into a poem on nature.
-Easily one of the most heartfelt ones I’ve ever written….
+As I tried to take in my entire experience on my way home, I could only put all of that glory into a few inspiring stories and a poem I wrote on the way back home.